 There is a Discover Bonus for the first satellite to upload a picture of a specific point of interest within a cycle.
 The Discover Bonus is +0.5.
 The Discover Bonus resets with each 60s POI rotation cycle.

 To upload photos:

-- The center of the SPHERE must be either outside of the Danger Zone and both Picture Taking zones, or in the Shadow Zone - The game function void uploadPic() must be called
+• 2D and 3D game: The center of the SPHERE must be either outside of the Danger Zone and both Picture Taking zones, or in the Shadow Zone